Mirk95/DoublePendulum/README.md

 described in the standard VGA.
 - The maximum number of previous points shown in the trajectory `TLEN` has been set to 40.

+## Tasks
+- **N** double pendulum tasks: each task has to compute the accelerations of the two masses and to update the velocities and the angles of double pendulums in a shared memory each `PER_P` milliseconds.
+- **1** graphic task: it has to read the shared memory and to update the screen each `PER_G` milliseconds.

 ## Compile and Run
 To run the application, execute the following commands: